hiltar/hexfetch/README.md

 Settings tab shows:
   - Live Data Settings for changing the frequency of fetching data (in minutes)
   - Add New Miner for adding HEX miner with start date, end date and amount of T-Shares
   - Existing Miners for list of HEX miners with Delete function

-# hexfetch-web